solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 Regardless of how you get it, you _need_ an IDL file to interact with a program using the `@coral-xyz/anchor` package.
-To use the IDL, you'll need to include the IDL file in your project and then import the file.
+To use the IDL, you'll need to include the IDL file along with the types in your project and then import the file.

 ```typescript
 import idl from "./idl.json";
 ```

+You would _ideally_ also require types for the IDL which would make it easier to interact with the program.
+The types can be found at `/target/types` folder after you have build your program.

 #### Provider